 Add your details to the Return-to label

-That sweet leather Heritage tag is actually a cleverly-designed return-to label!
+That sweet tan Heritage tag is actually a cleverly-designed return-to label!
 Simply unbutton the tab and write your name and phone number on the inside.
-These leather strips are all-natural hides and will vary in texture and colour.
 We found it’s best to use an extra thin Sharpie on this material to avoid bleeding and for easier readability.
+Do not iron.

 How to reverse your hat